How to Create a Mobile App: A Complete Development Guide

 Back-End Development

-Back-end development takes care of all the internal structures that you will need to support your application like application programming interfaces (APIs), data diagrams, servers, data integration, and push notification services.
+Back-end development takes care of all the internal structures that you will need to support your application, like application programming interfaces (APIs), data diagrams, servers, data integration, and push notification services.

-However, for relatively simple apps, you may want to use a backend as a service (BaaS) platform.
+However, for relatively simple apps, you may want to use a back-end as a service (BaaS) platform.

 Front-End Development